ethpandaops/ethereum-package/README.md

 # Global flag to set checkpoint sync url
 checkpoint_sync_url: ""

+# Spamoor params
+spamoor_params:
+  # The image to use for spamoor
+  image: ethpandaops/spamoor:latest
+  # Throughput of spamoor
+  throughput: 1000
+  # Max pending transactions for spamoor
+  max_pending: 1000
+  # Max wallets for spamoor
+  max_wallets: 1000
+  # Extra parameters to send to spamoor
+  spamoor_extra_args: []

 # Global paarameter to set the exit ip address of services and public ports
 port_publisher:
   # if you have a service that you want to expose on a specific interfact; set that IP here